sowmya1211/Logic-Gate-Simulator/README.md

 ____
-<h> This was a mini project for programming with JAVA course in the 3rd semester.</h>
+<h> This was a mini project for a Programming with JAVA course in the 3rd semester.</h>